Shireen in New York

 Director | Story Editor | Creative Producer | Adaptive Screenwriter

-I was deeply involved in The New School’s community, acting as a student ambassador for the MA in Media & Doc Studies Programs and contributing to research and teaching assistantships.
-I hold an MA in Media Studies from The New School in New York City and a BA in Film, Theatre & TV Studies from the Lebanese American University.
+I hold an MA in Media Studies from The New School and a BA in Film, Theatre & TV Studies from the Lebanese American University.
+I was involved in TNS community as an ambassador and a teaching assistant.